ukarroum/ykarroum-blog/blog/_posts/2022-05-30-true-cost-list.md

 You can see that I have two types of L1 cache: _L1d_ for _data_ and _L1i_ for _instructions_.

-To decide which data to keep in the cache, the cpu will use what we call _locality_.
+The CPU will keep data based on _locality_.
 We have two types of locality: _spatial_ and _temporal_.

-_Spatial locality_ means that when you access a particular adress in memorry, you'll probably need the content of the adresses close to it.
+_Spatial locality_: When you access an address in memory, you'll probably need the content of the addresses closest to it.

-_Temporal locality_ means that when you access a particular adress in memorry, you'll probably need the same value in the near future.
+_Temporal locality_: When you access an address in memory, you'll probably need the same value in the near future.

 But what does any of this have with our initial problem ?

-Well the memorry layout of the vector heavily benefit from the spatial locality, this is what happens in our benchmarking example:
+Well the memory layout of the vector heavily benefit from the spatial locality, this is what happens in our benchmarking example:

-* Retrieve the first element content from memorry (cost ~100 ns).
+* We Retrieve the first element value from memory (cost ~100 ns).
-* The cpu expect you to use the near adresses contents, he'll then retrieve a whole cache line from memorry (64 bytes, or 16 ints on my computer).
+* The CPU expects us to use the near addresses' contents, he'll then retrieve a whole cache line from memory (64 bytes, or 16 ints on my computer).
-* The next teration we try to access the content of the second element, since the values are contigous in memorry the value is in cache (cost ~7ns).
+* The next iteration, we try to access the content of the second element, since the values are contiguous in memory the value is in cache (cost ~7ns).

 For the linked list, things are a little different:

-* Retrieve the first element content from memorry (cost ~100 ns).
+* We Retrieve the first element content from memory (cost ~100 ns).
-* The cpu expect you to use the near adresses contents, he'll then retrieve a whole cache line from memorry (again 64 bytes).
+* The CPU expects us to use the near addresses' contents, he'll then retrieve a whole cache line from memory (again 64 bytes).
-* Then you fetch the next pointer, and the next adress is not necessarly the one next to the last one (cost 7ns to 100ns, in practice probably 100ns).
+* Then we fetch the next pointer, the next address is not necessarily the one next to the last one (cost 7ns to 100ns, in practice probably 100ns).

 This is why I added the `tmp_list`, inserting all the elements at once will just put all the elements next to each other, which is not a realistic scenario.

-When the cpu have to fetch from main memorry instead of cache, we say that the cpu did a _cache miss_.
+When the CPU has to fetch from main memory instead of the cache, we say that the CPU did a _cache miss_.

 Counting cache misses
 ---------------------

-We can count the number of cache misses using `jevents` of `pmu_tools` [^4].
+We can count the number of cache misses using `jevents` from `pmu_tools` [^4].

-I'll explain how the PMC/PMU work in a future article.
-For now you just need to understand that the cpu have a bunch of "counters" that we can use to count specific events, in our case the cache misses event.
+I'll explain in a future article how the PMU/PMC works.
+For now you just need to understand that the CPU has a bunch of "counters" that we can use to count specific events, in our case the cache misses event.

 We can use the following code: